APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/29.png)

-- Click **Close** on the top right hand corner of the Organization Administration page
+- Click on the left angle arrow **<** on the top left hand corner of the Organization Administration page to return to the project home page